Payop/payop-api-doc/withdrawal.md

         - name - Name of the Beneficiary Bank.
 [A-Za-z0-9].
 Max. length: 34
         - bic - SWIFT code of the Beneficiary Bank.
 [A-Za-z0-9].
 Max. length: 11
      direction - Description.
 [A-Za-z0-9].
      afsk - Optional field.
-Only for IN transfers. routingNumber - Optional field.
-Only for US transfers.
+Required only for IN transfers. routingNumber - Optional field.
+Required only for US, CA transfers. purposeCode - Optional field.
+Required only for AE transfers.
 ```
+* For **CA** transfers **routingNumber** takes the format *0XXXYYYYY* and is made up of:
+    * a leading 0
+    * the 3 digit Bank Code (XXX)
+    * the 5 digit Branch Code (YYYYY)

  2. International Cards
 ```